The HEART in Haiti School is a model of excellence in teaching, learning, and sustainable education.

 “Children today, adults tomorrow”

 Some are little and some are beginning to look like young men and women.
-All of the students of Ecole Mixte de Sibert in Haiti share a school that was created for them and those who come after them.
+All of the students of the HEART in Haiti School (Ecole Mixte de Sibert) share a school that was created for them and those who come after them.

 The elementary school was founded in 2010 in an earthquake-damaged house that was a family home of the Director/Headmaster Schadrac Saint Louis.
 The school registered 42 students and hired five teachers from the community.
 Although this was not the ideal atmosphere for teaching, teaching happened and children learned.
 Serendipity played its role and added some important players to the team.

 Jonathan Nash Glynn, in his own private plane, had been delivering needed supplies to the earthquake-ravaged area and became interested in the school that the young Haitian was developing.
 The two men became partners and began plans to move to another more promising location within a few miles.
 Two acres of land were chosen for a true campus to create an atmosphere so the students and faculty would grow and benefit.

 Serendipity continued.
 Having heard about the school, Richard John Livingstone Martin, a retired professor from Georgia Tech, appeared at Shad’s gate offering to construct a school building.
 He proposed to do that with retired shipping containers, because he had been working on this process with his classes when he was on the Georgia Tech faculty.
 Shad was excited about the prospect of having real classrooms but wondered how this would all happen.